Historically Elite Prancing Horse

 Ferrari built one dozen 410 Superamerica Series I coupes.
 This range topper would continue in Series II and Series III forms through 1959, with a total of 35 built.

-At its Amelia Island auction, Gooding & Company will offer an exemplary rendition of this ultra-rare and prized Ferrari, a 1956 410 Superamerica Series I that’s had only three owners and under 7,500 miles from new.
-It has been restored twice, most recently and comprehensively by Rare Drive Inc. in East Kingston, New Hampshire, which applied the rich Amaranto color and butterscotch leather upholstery.
+At its Amelia Island auction, Gooding & Company will offer an exemplary rendition of this ultra-rare and prized Ferrari.
+A 1956 410 Superamerica Series, it’s had only three owners and under 7,500 miles from new.
+It has been restored twice, most recently and comprehensively by Rare Drive Inc. in East Kingston, New Hampshire.
+They applied the rich Amaranto color and butterscotch leather upholstery.
 The pre-sale estimate is $5m-$6m.

 Best of the Best